yuvalmGS/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 {%summary%}{%endsummary%}

-This guide provides setup instructions for the XAP Interactive Tutorial and some code snippets for the Interactive Shell usage.

-The tutorial include an interactive shell that will allow you to execute the various XAP API for writing and reading data as well as open a groovy shell to write your own code and experience the full XAP API.
+This tutorial lets you experience the XAP API in an interactive way.
+Three options are presented.
+The first two options demonstrate the various API calls you can use to interact with the Space.
+The third option provides an interactive shell that lets you exercise API calls.

 # Installation